metal3d/katenary/doc/docs/faq.md

 - The first things we really need, more than money, more than anything else, is to have feedback.
 If you use Katenary, if you have some issues, if you have some ideas, please open an issue on the [GitHub repository](https://github.com/metal3d/katenary).
-- The second things is to help us to fix issues.
-If you're a Go developper, or if you want to fix the documentation, your help is greatly appreciated.
+- The second thing is to help us to fix issues.
+If you're a Go developer, or if you want to fix the documentation, your help is greatly appreciated.
 - And then, of course, we need money, or sponsors.

 ### If you're a company

-We will be happy to communicate your help by putting your logo on the website and in the documentaiton.
+We will be happy to communicate your help by putting your logo on the website and in the documentation.
 You can sponsor us by giving us some money, or by giving us some time of your developers, or leaving us some time to work on the project.

 ### If you're an individual